4ciemg/IEM-EQ-Guide/Welcome.md

 # EQ Guide for IEMs

 !!!warning The guide is really long.
 Another guide is available through squig.link databases in the Equalizer tab.
-The yellow question mark button has a short and useful guide that presents a small chunk of this guide's content in a condensed manner, and is suitable for most people looking for a quick introduction to EQ.
+The yellow question mark button has a short and useful guide that presents a small chunk of this guide's content in a condensed manner, and **is suitable for most people looking for a quick introduction to EQ without wanting to dive into the details**.
 !!!

 !!!info Guide Overview
-The goal of this guide is to provide the necessary, stripped down practical information for equalizers (EQ) when it comes to audio reproduction, and is aimed at most people, from beginners to experienced users.
-Some basic theory will be summarized, but a general understanding of the hearing system, audio, and waves is useful.
+The goal of this guide is to provide the necessary practical information for equalizers (EQ) when it comes to audio reproduction, and is aimed at most people, from beginners to experienced users.
+Some basic theory will be summarized, but **a general understanding of the hearing system, audio, and waves is useful**.
 This guide will be mainly focused on EQ concerning **IEMs**.
 Skip the sections you feel comfortable with, or just do whatever you want.
 !!!